MischaU8/yumyum/curves/join-curves-with-smooth-intersection_m51bOcK-fLo.md

-yum yum Floyd here with a quick tip for joining curves and creating smooth transitions in plasticity start by making sure the curves and points share the same world space then select both curves and press J on the keyboard to
+yum yum Floyd here with a quick tip for joining curves and creating smooth transitions in Plasticity start by making sure the curves and points share the same world space then select both curves and press J on the keyboard to